-I don’t have much privilege to spend all of my money into buying those expensive ones (in combination).
-If I have to go for zoom lens, then I would prefer constant aperture over variable aperture.
+I don’t have many privileges to spend all of my money into buying those expensive ones (in combination).
+If I have to go for a zoom lens, then I would prefer a constant aperture over the variable aperture.

-Here is what I use for my Photography at present:
+Here are the lenses that I use for my Photography at present (updated in May 2019):

 What’s your story?
 What do you have?
 Do you like prime or zoom lens?